core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Well-Known KUDOS Resource # {#well-known-kudos-desc}

 According to this specification, KUDOS is transferred in POST requests to the Uri-Path: "/.well-known/kudos" (see {{well-known-kudos}}), and 2.04 (Changed) responses.
 An application may define its own path that can be discovered, e.g., using a resource directory {{RFC9176}}.
 Client applications can use the resource type "core.kudos" to discover a server's KUDOS resource, i.e., where to send KUDOS requests, see {{rt-kudos}}.

+### Rekeying when using OSCORE together with SCHC

+When using the Static Context Header Compression and fragmentation (SCHC) framework together with OSCORE, the following points must be taken into account.
+Compression of the OSCORE Partial IV has implications for the frequency of rekeying.
+That is, if the Partial IV is compressed the communicating peers must perform rekeying more often, as the available Partial IV space becomes smaller due to the compression.
+For instance if only 3 bits of the Partial IV is sent then the maximum PIV before needing to rekey is only 2^3 - 1 = 7.
+Furthermore, any time the SCHC context rules are updated on an OSCORE endpoint, that endpoint must perform rekeying {{Section 9 of RFC8824}}.

 ## Signaling KUDOS support in EDHOC # {#edhoc-ead-signaling}